-A pioneer in the design of mini-micro remote controlled airplanes (sub-ounce!), she has also done a lot of work for JR Clancy – her programming is the magic behind “SceneControl: The magic behind automated rigging”.
+A pioneer in the design of mini-micro remote controlled airplanes (sub-ounce!), she has also done a lot of work for JR Clancy – her programming powers “SceneControl: The magic behind automated rigging”.
 She regularly goes to the largest theaters in the country to do installs or upgrades.
-Her main job, however, is as a senior software engineer at Welch Allyn, an “internationally-recognized manufacturer of innovative medical diagnostic equipment and therapeutic devices” where she’s been racking up one patent after another.
+Her main job, however, is as a senior software engineer at Welch Allyn, an “internationally-recognized manufacturer of innovative medical diagnostic equipment and therapeutic devices” where she’s completed something like her tenth patent.